officialrajdeepsingh/dotfiles/README.md

-# Dotfiles
+# NixOS Dotfiles

-This is personally nixos configuration built using the home manager and flake.
+This is a personal NixOS configuration built using Home Manager and Flake.

 ## First clone the GitHub Repository